cog-imperial/OMLT/docs/quickstart.rst

 Quick-Start
 ============

-The quick-start uses the same model shown on the OMLT README, but it provides a little more detail.
+The quick-start uses the same model shown on the OMLT `README <https://github.com/cog-imperial/OMLT/blob/main/README.rst>`_, but it provides a little more detail.
 The example imports a neural network trained in TensorFlow, formulates a Pyomo model, and seeks the neural network input that produces the desired output.